Isabelle Holland (1920-2002)

 SUMMARY: Hard-hitting young adult mystery with a horse theme.
 Not suitable for younger children.
 Seventeen year old Perdita is found almost dead at the bottom of a well and has lost her memory.
 How did she end up there?
 What was her life before?
 She takes a job at a nearby stables and discovers she is an excellent horsewoman.
 She also begins to piece together the dark mysteries of her past, and in doing so puts herself in danger.

-Read Reviews
+Read Reviews on Amazon

 TOBY THE SPLENDID